 The original plan for Creekside was to expand the grade levels as those first year students approach the 8th grade.
-That time is here and now and just in the nick of time Silicon Valley super rich guy, Bill Nguyen comes along with an expansion plan and the payload to actually bring the plan to fruition.
+That time is here and now and just in the nick of time, private investors have come along with an expansion plan and the payload to actually bring the plan to fruition.

 17 January 2013

 Squaw Valley Village, Calif.,’s new expansion project, which covers 100 acres adjacent to the existing village, would quadruple the number of residential and tourist accommodation units at the ski area’s base.
 The expansion is part of a long-term overhaul Squaw’s new owner, KSL Capital Partners, have dubbed “The Renaissance,” which also includes some $70 million in improvements to both Squaw and neighboring Alpine Meadows by 2016.